Gelseyland x ♪ Uma Pyoi! ♪

 While most of the minimum stats have been build around distance, this one i tend to focus more on strategy.
 But here's the basics of it

-Guts this is irrelevant in the first URA, even if Tazuna tells you you need more to win the race. just hit 400 in your ult build and you're golden
+this is irrelevant in the first URA, even if Tazuna tells you you need more to win the race. just hit 400 in your ult build and you're golden.
+But if you want to know why here is a relevant answer.See the equation below but essentially this means the higher your guts, the higher your minimum speed will be.

-Wit The more wit you have the more likely your stats will activate, but after a certain number the return on investment in points is moot.
+The more wit you have the more likely your stats will activate, but after a certain number the return on investment in points is moot.
 At 600 you will have a 85% chance of activating...but for 300 more points you'll only have a 90% chance of activating.
 It's not worth going beyond 600 really for this reason.
-Even a perfect 1200 will only net you a 92.5% occurance rate.
+Even a perfect 1200 will only net you a 92.5% occurrence rate.
+For this reason reaching my wit goal is my absolute last priority.
+If I'm ever hitting as high as a 600 it's because I'm using the witt maxing strategy to manage my energy levels.

 Deck Builds 101